desterhuizen/desterhuizen.github.io/_posts/2021-10-20-hacktivity-ctf-mobile.md

 ![alt text](/assets/todo-jadx-gui.png)

-We can see in line 10 of the MyDatabase class we have todos.db
+We can see in line 10 of the MyDatabase class we have todos.db, lets see if we can find it.

 ## Review the content directory and see if we can find the db

 ```
  find . | grep todos.db                                                                                                                                                                                                                                         1 ⨯
 ./assets/databases/todos.db
 ```

-Lets see what type of DB this is
+Lets see what type of DB this is with file.

 ```
 file ./assets/databases/todos.db
 ./assets/databases/todos.db: SQLite 3.x database, last written using SQLite version 3031001
 ```

-## Lets read the SQLite db
+## Check the SQLite DB if we can log in and read the database.
 ```
 sqlite3 ./assets/databases/todos.db                                                                                                                                                                                                                          130 ⨯
 SQLite version 3.34.1 2021-01-20 14:10:07